xash2xash/ResPubliqa/doc/build-unix.md

 BerkeleyDB is required for the wallet.

- **For Ubuntu only:** db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
+ **For Ubuntu only:** db5.3 packages are available in Ubuntu 20.04 Focal Repository [Focal Source.list](https://gist.github.com/ishad0w/788555191c7037e249a439542c53e170).
  You can add the repository using the following command:

     sudo apt-get install software-properties-common
     sudo add-apt-repository ppa:bitcoin/bitcoin
     sudo apt-get update
-    sudo apt-get install libdb4.8-dev libdb4.8++-dev
+    sudo apt-get install libdb5.3-dev libdb5.3++-dev

 Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later.
-This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
+This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 5.3.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

 Otherwise, you can build from self-compiled `depends` (see above).